yixianwang/yixian-site/content/notes/do_you_have_experience.md

 One of the key benefits I found with Spring Boot is its auto-configuration feature, which significantly speeds up development by reducing boilerplate code.
 I also appreciated the ease of integrating other Spring projects and third-party libraries, which helped in building robust and scalable applications.

-Overall, my experience with Spring Boot has allowed me to deliver high-quality, maintainable code quickly and efficiently, making it a valuable tool in my development toolkit.
+Overall, Spring Boot is a valuable tool in my development toolkit.

 ## Database
 Yes, I have extensive experience with databases.
 I have worked with both relational databases like IBM DB2 and Microsoft SQL Server, as well as NoSQL databases like Cassandra.